AlexanderProchnow/idem/README.md

 │   │   ├── bert
 │   │   └── gpt4
 │   ├── idiom_finding           <- identify idioms in text
-│   └── SLIDE_dataset           <- the idiom lexicon from which we generated sentences
-├── dataset                     <- our idem dataset alongside its idiom lexicon
+│   └── SLIDE_dataset           <- the original SLIDE idiom lexicon from which we generated sentences ├── dataset                     <- our idem dataset alongside its idiom lexicon
 ```